 And while you can’t use a cramdown to lower the mortgage on your principal residence, you can use another mechanism to strip off junior loans.
 Learn more by reading What Happens to My Upside-Down Mortgage in Bankruptcy?

 Let’s say you bought a rental property in 2014 for $200,000 and took out a mortgage for $190,000.
 In 2019, you still owed $175,000 on your mortgage, but the house is only worth $100,000.
 If the mortgage company foreclosed on the house and sold it, the lender would recover the $100,000 equity.
 So the secured portion of the mortgage equals $100,000.

 Through a Chapter 13 bankruptcy, you can reduce, or “cram down,” the principal balance of your mortgage to the $100,000 secured portion.
 Here’s how it works.

-This means that during your Chapter 13 repayment plan, you will only pay $100,000 (instead of the $175,000 balance) to your mortgage lender and own the rental property free and clear at the completion of the plan.
-As an added benefit, you may be able to reduce your interest rate as well.
-The interest rate will be set by the bankruptcy court and will depend on which district you live in, but will usually be lower than your note rate.
+During your Chapter 13 repayment plan, you will pay $100,000 instead of the $175,000 owed to your mortgage lender.
+At the end of the plan, you’ll own the rental property free and clear.
+As an added benefit, you might be able to reduce your interest rate as well.
+The bankruptcy court will set the interest rate, and it will usually be lower than your note rate.

-In addition to the principal residence restriction, there are also other limitations to using a cramdown for rental or investment properties.
-The most important one is that most courts require the reduced balance of the crammed down mortgage to be paid off at the completion of your Chapter 13 repayment plan (which usually lasts 3 to 5 years and cannot be longer than 5 years).
+In addition to the principal residence restriction, other limitations for rental or investment properties exist.
+The most important one is that most courts require the crammed down balance to be paid off through your Chapter 13 repayment plan, which will be either three or five years in length.
 Since most people cannot pay off a mortgage in this short amount of time, they are unable to take advantage of an investment property cramdown.